Zina Garrison: Career

 At the 1988 Olympic Games in Seoul, Garrison teamed with Pam Shriver to win the women's doubles gold medal for the United States, defeating Jana Novotná and Helena Suková of Czechoslovakia in the final.
 Garrison defeated Shriver in the quarterfinals of the singles event, where she won a bronze medal.
 At the US Open, she defeated defending champion Navratilova for the first time in her career, advancing to the semifinals, where she lost to Sabatini.

 In 1989, Garrison defeated Chris Evert 7–6, 6–2 in the quarterfinals of the US Open in Evert's final tournament.
 Garrison lost to Navratilova in the semifinals.
-She finished 1989 ranked a career-high world No. 4 in singles.
+She finished 1989 ranked at career-high No. 4 in singles.

-The highlight of Garrison's career came in 1990 at Wimbledon, as she defeated Samantha Smith, Cecilia Dahlman, Andrea Leand, Helena Suková, then French Open champion Monica Seles in the quarterfinals 3–6, 6–3, 9–7, and defending Wimbledon champion and world No. 1 Steffi Graf in the semifinals 6–3, 3–6, 6–4 to reach her only Grand Slam singles final, becoming the first African-American woman to do so since Gibson.
+The highlight of Garrison's career came in 1990 at Wimbledon, as she defeated Samantha Smith, Cecilia Dahlman, Andrea Leand, Helena Suková, then French Open champion Monica Seles in the quarterfinals 3–6, 6–3, 9–7, and defending Wimbledon champion and world No. 1, Steffi Graf, in the semifinals 6–3, 3–6, 6–4 to reach her only Grand Slam singles final, becoming the first African-American woman to do so since Gibson.
 Moreover, it ended Graf's record 13-time streak of Grand Slam finals.
-Then, she lost to Navratilova 6–4, 6–1, who thus won her record ninth women's singles title at Wimbledon.
-Garrison claimed her third mixed doubles title at Wimbledon that year (partnering Rick Leach).
+Then, she lost to Navratilova 4–6, 1–6, who thus won her record ninth women's singles title at Wimbledon.
+Garrison claimed her third mixed-doubles title at Wimbledon that year (partnering Rick Leach).

-In 1992, Garrison finished runner-up in the Australian Open women's doubles (partnering Mary Joe Fernandez).
+In 1992, Garrison finished runner-up in the Australian Open women's doubles (partnering Mary Joe Fernández).

-At Wimbledon in 1994, Garrison beat world no. 2 Arantxa Sanchez-Vicario on the way to her 15th and final Grand Slam quarterfinal appearance.
+At Wimbledon in 1994, Garrison beat world No. 2 Arantxa Sánchez Vicario on the way to her 15th and final Grand Slam quarterfinal appearance.

 Garrison retired from professional tennis in 1996.
 From 1982 to 1995, she remained uninterrupted in the world's top 25.
 During her career, she won 14 top-level singles titles and 20 doubles titles.